The wooden steam powered cargo ship H.D. Coffinberry

 was built in 1874 by the shipbuilder Thomas Arnold at East Saginaw, Michigan.

 was used in the coal trade, towing the big East Saginaw schooner-barges D.K.
 Clint

 and in the corn trade with the Buckeye State

-amongst her consorts.
-These were all Arnold-built ships and were owned by Rust, King & Company.
+and her consorts.
+These were all Thomas Arnold-built ships and were owned by C.G.
+King and D.K.
+Clint from the Rust, King & Company.
 The Coffinberry

 later carried iron ore, and eventually she was adapted to carry lumber.
 The Coffinberry